guilhermeribeirodev/ec2-docker/README.md

 # ec2-docker-jenkins
 ##### Provisioning a Docker example running on an EC2 fresh instance.

-This tutorial purpose is to achieve either infrastructure or continuous integration steps, while understanding Docker's concepts and working, rather than going into each Docker tool separated.
+This tutorial purpose is to achieve infrastructure and continuous integration steps, while understanding Docker's concepts.
+It will go through practical simplest way.
+It supposes users are familiar at least with SCM (source code management) as Git, basic Linux Debian and AWS instances.

    1. [Running an Ubuntu instance on AWS EC2](ec2-instance.md)